-- a.
-In Revlon,347 the court held that the no-shop along with a lock-up agreement and a break-up fee effectively stopped an active bidding process and thus was invalid.348 The court noted that the no-shop is "impermissible under the Unocal standards when a board's primary duty becomes that of an auctioneer responsible for selling the company to the highest bidder."349 Revlon had also granted to Forstmann a "crown jewel" asset lock-up representing approximately 24% of the deal value (and apparently the crown jewel was undervalued), and a break-up fee worth approximately 1.2% of the deal.
-The court invalidated the lock-up and the break-up fee, noting that Forstmann "had already been drawn into the contest on a preferred basis, so the result of the lock-up was not to foster bidding, but to destroy it."350 - b.
-In Macmillan,351 the directors of the corporation granted one of the bidders a lock-up agreement for one of its "crown jewel" assets.352 As in Revlon, the court held that the lock-up had the effect of ending the auction, and held that the lock-up was invalid.
-The court also noted that if rule, the court followed "the two-prong test for analyzing the validity of the amount of liquidated damages: "Where the damages are uncertain and the amount agreed upon is reasonable, such an agreement will not be disturbed."
+a.
+In Revlon, the court held that the no-shop along with a lock-up agreement and a break-up fee effectively stopped an active bidding process and thus was invalid.
+The court noted that the no-shop is "impermissible under the Unocal standards when a board's primary duty becomes that of an auctioneer responsible for selling the company to the highest bidder."
+Revlon had also granted to Forstmann a "crown jewel" asset lock-up representing approximately 24% of the deal value (and apparently the crown jewel was undervalued), and a break-up fee worth approximately 1.2% of the deal.
+The court invalidated the lock-up and the break-up fee, noting that Forstmann "had already been drawn into the contest on a preferred basis, so the result of the lock-up was not to foster bidding, but to destroy it."

+b.
+In Macmillan, the directors of the corporation granted one of the bidders a lock-up agreement for one of its "crown jewel" assets.
+As in Revlon, the court held that the lock-up had the effect of ending the auction, and held that the lock-up was invalid.
+The court also noted that if the intended effect is to end an auction, "at the very least the independent the validity of the amount of liquidated damages: 'Where the damages are uncertain and the amount agreed upon is reasonable, such an agreement will not be disturbed.'"
 Id. at 48 (citation omitted).
 Ultimately, the court upheld the liquidated damages provision.
 Id. at 50.
 The court reasoned in part that the provision was within the range of reasonableness "given the undisputed record showing the size of the transaction, the analysis of the parties concerning lost opportunity costs, other expenses, and the arms-length negotiations."
 Id. at 49.